suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 The `POST` method attempts to find an existing user that has the same email address as the received user.

-Next it uses the `IsValidPassword` method we wrote in the `User` class to detect if the password matches.
+Next, it uses the `IsValidPassword` method we wrote in the `User` class to detect if the password matches.

 If we found a user `foundUser != null` **AND** the password watches we will generate a response that looks like this: